feminism-chat/feminism-chat.github.io/index.md

 ### 8. Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.
 Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, body modification, and personal relationships.

+### 9. No Public Logging.
+Public logs can have a chilling effect on discussion, so users are not allowed to publish logs from this channel.
+If you wish to publish a snippet of a log, you must get explicit consent from every user quoted in the log.
+Please note that there unfortunately *is* the possibility that people may be logging publicly without our knowledge, so do keep this in mind when using this channel.

 ###### Read the rules and wanna let us know?
 Tell us your favorite balloon animal!